jordanroskelley/jordanroskelley.github.io/posts/2014-08-04_Android_ADB.md

 	* `adb kill server`
 * Get to the command line on your device
 	* `adb shell`
+	* Side note: if your device is rooted, then from here, you can enter `sudo su` and then browse any directory on the device
-* Manually upload signed apk for testing before deploying to Play Store
+* Manually upload signed apk (for testing before deploying to Play Store)
 	* `adb install myapplication-release.apk`
 * Deleting apps that were signed with the wrong key
 	* `adb uninstall com.something.myapplication`